asantos00/website/content/blog/deno/series-introduction.md

 The above posts do not require to be read in any specific order, but if you want a suggestion, you can start by [Creating a CLI with Deno](/deno/build-a-cli-with-deno) written by my friend [Joni Oliveira]() and me.

-I hope you find it interesting.
+I hope you find it interesting and have some fun while exploring these posts.
+If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/ampsantos0)!

 Best,

 *If there is any Deno-related topic you're interested in reading or writing about, I'd be happy to help.*